 “Every catering event I look at as a blank canvas, and we have to create the picture more or less,” Draganowski says.
 Whether a client wants to spend $100 per guest or $10 a head, whether they want to serve $600 a case cognac or lemonade and iced tea, Draganowski says he can work within any budget.
 In other words, know how much you can spend.

 That being said, potential clients should be able to answer some key questions when they contact a caterer, Draganowski says: Where is the party?
 How many guests will there be?
 Will the food be served buffet-style, on plates, or passed out by the waitstaff?

 Jessica Waters of KP Katering in Eau Claire agrees that the two main pieces of information you should be able to provide a caterer are your budget and head count.
 In addition, clients should have an idea about how they want the food presented: Will it be full-service (with the caterer providing tablecloths, china dishes, and centerpieces) or basic (with the caterer simply bringing the food)?

 KEEP IT HOT

-Every cater will handle food preparation, set-up, and staffing differently, Waters notes.
+Every caterer will handle food preparation, set-up, and staffing differently, Waters notes.
 However, they do it, she says, “With holiday parties, the main question should be regarding food quality and if they have the equipment to ensure hot food is served when the client wants it.”
 (This is especially important during the Wisconsin winter, when the weather can interfere with both delivery and food temperature.)
 Some venues or homes have kitchen space where caterers can work, but both Bijou Catering and KP Katering prepare food in their own commercial kitchens and deliver it hot.